1 injury reported after plane crash in Waller County, Texas

-(CNN)A plane carrying 19 people crashed while taking off at the Houston Executive Airport on Tuesday morning, officials said.
+(CNN)A plane carrying 22 people crashed while taking off at Houston Executive Airport on Tuesday morning, officials said.

-Waller County Judge Trey Duhon reported via Facebook that all passengers and crew were safely removed with one minor injury.
+All passengers and crew were safely removed with one minor injury, Waller County Judge Trey Duhon reported via Facebook.

-"The information we have at this time indicates that the plane did not attain altitude at the end of the runway and went across Morton Road, coming to a rest in the field just north of the airport, where it caught on fire," the post said.
+"The information we have at this time indicates that the plane did not attain altitude at the end of the runway and went across Morton Road, coming to a rest in the field just north of the airport, where it caught on fire," the judge said.

 One person was reporting back pain, according to the post.